superfaceai/passport-twitter-oauth2/examples/basic-usage/README.md

 # Plain JavaScript example for Passport Twitter OAuth 2.0 Strategy

+This is a basic example of authentication flow with Passport and `@superfaceai/passport-twitter-oauth2` packages on Express server.
+After a successful login, the application shows user profile information and logs the access token to a console.

 Check [`@superfaceai/passport-twitter-oauth2`](https://github.com/superfaceai/passport-twitter-oauth2) for more info about the package and [step-by-step tutorial](https://superface.ai/blog/twitter-oauth2-passport) on setting up the Twitter application.

 ## Setup